notuxic/testrunner/BUILDING.md

 The above commands can be combined to build for both portability and size.

-First, install the neccessary targets and component(s), if not installed:
+First, install the necessary targets and component(s), if not installed:

 ```
 rustup toolchain install nightly